Collect and utilize customer preferences at scale

 Serve personalized experiences

-Goal: adjust experience to tailor content, streamline shopping, and give better product recommendations
+Adjust experience to tailor content, streamline shopping, and give better recommendations

 Serve personalized experiences

-Goal: adjust experience to tailor content, streamline shopping, and give better product recommendations
+Adjust experience to tailor content, streamline shopping, and give better recommendations

 Design principles